 If you’re experiencing muscle weakness after exerting yourself that then seems to improve with rest, it’s possible that you may have myasthenia gravis, a chronic neuromuscular disorder.
-The board-certified neurologists at Michigan Neurology Associates & PC, with offices serving the Metro Detroit area in Clinton Township, St. Clair Shores, Utica, and Westland, Michigan, specialize in the diagnosis and management of neurological issues such as myasthenia gravis.
+The board-certified neurologists at Michigan Neurology Associates & PC, with offices serving the Metro Detroit area in Clinton Township, St. Clair Shores, and Utica, Michigan, specialize in the diagnosis and management of neurological issues such as myasthenia gravis.
 Schedule an appointment online or by phone today to learn more.

 Myasthenia gravis is a chronic autoimmune neuromuscular disorder that develops due to a breakdown in communication between your nerve endings and your muscles.
 The autoimmune disorder causes your body to develop antibodies that block or destroy the neurotransmitters in your muscles.

 Anyone can develop myasthenia gravis at any time, but it most commonly develops in women younger than 40 and men older than 60.